WELCOME TO FRONTIER LAB'S MICROPLASTICS LANDING PAGE

 As a result, Microplastics (MP) have recently been considered as emerging contaminants in the water environment because of its unknown effects and persistence.
 There are many challenges in the analysis of Environmental Microplastics due to lack of suitable techniques for sampling, sample preparation and analysis.
 Frontier Lab offers PYGCMS based analytical workflow for identification and quantification (mass concentration) of microplastics in various matrices.

 Microplastics Analysis in the environment is a challenging task because of its micro/Nano sizes and trace/ultra-trace level concentrations (ppb and sub ppb).
 Although the presence of microplastics in drinking water, seawater, sediment, biota and even in air is reported by numerous reports, there are still many unanswered questions in terms of method selectivity, sensitivity and data quality.
 Still researchers are looking for right choice of protocol for sampling and sample preparations and analysis.For analysis, techniques like FTIR, Raman Spectroscopy, Fluorescence Spectroscopy are most commonly used.
 But all these methods have its own challenges.
 We will be presenting a new method for the analysis of Microplastics which is based on Pyrolysis-Gas Chromatography Mass Spectrometry (PY-GCMS).
 Microplastics identification and quantification by PGCMS is boosted by Frontier Lab’s Microplastic Software.
 In this webinar, you will get to learn about microplastics and its importance, Current methods and Challenges, a new method using PYGCMS and a Software.
-Please come and join OUR WEBINAR to learn more about it.
+Please contact us to know more about it.